abhididdigi/abhididdigi.github.io/_posts/2012-06-25-get-names-files-ftp.md

 ---
 layout: post
-title: Get the list  of the file Names on FTP server
+title: Get the List of File Names on an FTP Server
 tag: servicenow
 ---